-Discount Rate - The discount rate used to measure the total pension liability was 7.65 percent.
+Discount Rate - The discount rate used to measure the total pension liability was 7.15 percent.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.65 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.65 percent is applied to all plans in the Public Employees Retirement Fund.
+Therefore, the current 7.15 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+The long term expected discount rate of 7.15 percent is applied to all plans in the Public Employees Retirement Fund.
 The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB 68 section.

+In 2017, the accounting discount rate reduced from 7.65 percent to 7.15 percent.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.